d6p/azure-quickstart-templates/safekit-cluster-farm/README.md

 In term of VMs, this template deploys:

-*   from 2 to 4 VMs (Windows or Linux)
+*   from 2 to 4 VMs (Windows or Linux) spanning 2 or 3 availability zone(s)
 *   each VM has a public IP address
 *   the SafeKit free trial is installed in all VMs
 *   a SafeKit farm module is configured in all VMs

 In term of load balancer, this template deploys:

-*   a public load balancer
+*   a public load balancer (standard SKU)
-*   a public IP is associated with the public load balancer and plays the role of the virtual IP
+*   a public IP (Standard SKU) is associated with the public load balancer and plays the role of the virtual IP
 *   alls VMs are in the backend pool of the load balancer
 *   a health probe checks the farm module state on all VMs
 *   a load balancing rule for external port 9453 / internal port 9453 is set to test the load balanced virtual IP